 Well known for its several award-winning wines, such as the 2015 Cross J Norton, which melts in your mouth like Belgium Chocolate, was awarded a silver medal in the 2018 & 2019 Missouri Wine Competition.

 Enjoy delicious wine of your choice in their historic tasting room or dine at their meticulously restored carriage house and horse barn, the Vintage restaurant – awarded best German restaurant in America.

 6. St. James Winery

 After the destruction of Prohibition in the early 1900s, the Hofherr family purchased James Winery in 1960, which is internationally recognized and awarded for their rich & quality wine.

 They also won a Platinum (94 pts) Critics Challenge International for Cynthiana- a full-bodied, fruity and complex, dry red wine.

-From dry to fruity, sparkling, sweet and, desert, they have wines for all palates.
-Choose any wine of your choice and enjoy them in their tasting room or beautifully sculpted garden.
+From dry to fruity, sparkling, sweet, and dessert, they have wines for all palates.
+Choose any wine of your choice and enjoy it in their tasting room or beautifully sculpted garden.

 7. Amigoni Urban Winery